zio/zio-schema/docs/understanding-zio-schema.md

 ---
-id: understanding
+id: understanding-zio-schema
 title: "Understanding ZIO Schema"
 ---

 ## Understanding ZIO Schema

 ZIO Schema is a library used in many ZIO projects such as _ZIO Flow_, _ZIO Redis_, _ZIO Web_, _ZIO SQL_ and _ZIO DynamoDB_.
 ZIO is all about reification of your types.
 Reification means transforming something abstract (e.g. side effects, accessing fields, structure)  into something "real" (values).

-### Reification: functional effects
+### Reification: Functional Effects

 In functional effects, we reify by turning side-effects into values.

 E.g. you might have a simple statement like